 Documents Without Documents

-The mantra of the paperless office has made executives’ mouth sore and a significant number of them claim that their companies started heading toward digital transformation and has become paperless or less paper intensive.
+The paperless office mantra has made executives’ mouths sore and a significant number of them claim that their companies started heading toward digital transformation and became paperless or lowered their paper footprint.
 It brings tangible benefits, but many executives report that changing paper-based documents to digital versions in MS Excel or Word doesn’t make enough difference for business.

-On the way to that much quicker document approval processes businesses tend to consider modern workflow management systems able to work effectively with data during the approval process, obviating the necessity of a document exchange.
-For example, in Comindware Tracker you can handle a document’s profile with a specific field for every necessary piece of data and get the document automatically generated after every piece of data reviewed and approved by a proper person.
-Such approach dramatically changes the way the approval process goes on, speeds it up and fuels digital transformation.
+On the way to the much quicker document approval processes businesses tend to consider modern workflow management systems capable of processing data effectively during the approval process, obviating the document exchange steps.
+For example, in Comindware Tracker you can create a document template with all necessary data fields and get the document automatically generated when all data is reviewed and approved by a proper person.
+Such an approach dramatically improves and speeds up the approval process and fuels digital transformation.

 Switching From Standalone Solutions to Platforms

-The ongoing digital revolution has given a whole bunch of new technologies – Big Data and IoT (Internet of Things), neural networks and artificial intelligence, RPA (Robotic Process Automation) and additive technologies, human language recognition and chatbots – and the list continues to expand.
-The new technologies pilot projects look promising for digital business and it is expected that they will bring even more benefits when scaling in an enterprise environment.
-And all these technologies are perfectly combined with workflow management systems – in recent years there are more and more examples of synergy.
+The ongoing digital revolution brought up a whole bunch of new technologies – Big Data and IoT (Internet of Things), neural networks and artificial intelligence, RPA (Robotic Process Automation) and additive technologies, natural language processing, chatbots, and counting.
+The new technology pilot projects look promising for digital businesses and are expected to bring even more benefits when scaled in the enterprise environment.
+All these technologies are also perfectly combined with workflow management systems –there are more and more examples of synergy in recent years.